file-format/Docs/en/programming/pl.md

 *	For Win32, the user may have to install native binary distribution of the language
 *	It requires some scripting tools to become executable in various Windows Resource Kits
 *	Visual Studio .NET is a famous framework for the development of programming languages.
 The Active State tool known as Visual Perl is used to add Perl into Visual studio
 *	In the files, the first line of the source code describes the information of the interpreter being used.
-The PL files usually starts with *#!/usr/bin/perl* line that tells your computer to run this script using a Perl interpreter installed in the computer
+The PL files usually start with **#!/usr/bin/perl** line that tells your computer to run this script using a Perl interpreter installed in the computer

-## Example ##
+## Examples ##

 ```
 #!/usr/bin/perl
 print "Hello, world\n";
 ```

 This will print

 ```
 Hello, World
 ```

 ### Single line comment ###

 ```
 #!/usr/bin/perl
 # This is a single line comment
 print "Hello Perl\n";
 ```

 ### Multi line comment ###

 ```
 #!/usr/bin/perl
 =begin comment
 This is a multiline comment.